 1) The reason a duty cycle exists is heat.
 The compression of air creates heat.
 Therefore, the compressor itself has to be designed to withstand a certain amount of heat.

-Some of the Viair compressors that we review have a thermal protector that automatically resets, so if you run them too long (exceed duty cycle, or operate in a hot environment) they will protect themselves if a certain internal temperature is reached.
+Some of the Viair compressors that we review have a thermal protector that automatically resets, so if you run them too long (exceed duty cycle, or operate in a hot environment) this overheat protection will automatically kick in if a certain internal temperature is reached.

-You aren't going to be continually running the compressor as you fill up all the tires that need air.
-You will be 'pausing' as you check the tire pressure and move the air chuck from one tire to another.
+You aren't going to be continually running the car air compressor as you fill up all the tires that need air.
+You will be 'pausing' as you check the pressure and move the air chuck from one tire valve to another.

-There are 100% duty cycle small air compressors available, which means they don't have to be cooled off for a certain number of minutes each hour.
+You can get a 100% duty cycle portable air compressor pump, which means it doesn't have to be cooled off for a certain number of minutes each hour.

-The lower output means the compressor and motor aren't working as hard, thus not generating as much heat.
+The lower output means the air compressor pump isn't working as hard, thus not generating as much heat.

-Mini air compressor duty cycle is based upon a certain outside temperature.
-Viair portable air compressors have a duty cycle rating based upon 72º F.
+Portable air compressor duty cycle is based upon a certain outside temperature.
+Viair air compressors have a duty cycle rating based upon 72º F.